BBP Phase Transition for an Extensive Number of Outliers: Introduction

-In related work, Ganguli et al. \cite{Ganguli-23-Extensive} analyzed an extensive-rank “spike’’ model in the context of optimal, rotationally invariant estimators for the population covariance matrix, with further developments in Refs.~\cite{Pourkamali-23-Estimators,Troiani-22-Estimators,Barbier-22-Estimators,Maillard-22-Denoising,Fleig-22-Denoising}.
-Our analysis addresses the same regime and reproduces their principal findings within a complementary formulation, while extending them in several significant ways.
-First, we obtain a scaling law that relates the critical signal strength to both the rank ratio and the matrix aspect ratio.
+In related work, Ganguli et al.~\cite{Ganguli-23-Extensive} analyze an extensive-rank ``spike’’ model in the context of optimal, rotationally invariant estimators for the population covariance matrix, with further developments in Refs.~\cite{Pourkamali-2023-Estimators,Troiani-2022-Denoising,Barbier-2022-Estimators,Maillard-22-Denoising,Fleig-22-Denoising, Pourkamali-2023-Priors, Pourkamali-2024-Inference, Barbier-2025-Denoising}.
+Our analysis addresses the same regime and independently reproduces their principal findings on the spectral splitting within a complementary formulation, while extending them in several significant ways.
+First, we uncover a scaling law that relates the critical signal strength to both the rank ratio and the matrix aspect ratio in the crossover from finite-rank to extensive-rank signals.
 Second, we derive an explicit asymptotic expression for the signal-induced part of the spectrum, which avoids the numerical solution of self-consistency equations and remains accurate for finite matrix sizes.
 Third, for signal ensembles with power-law distributed singular values, we obtain a closed analytic equation for the spectral function, allowing a detailed characterization of the corresponding population distribution.